 There can only be one reason and that is sheer profiteering by Australian importers and retailers.
 If shops in Australia sell designer jeans for $200 and the same jeans can be purchased in the USA for $40 and if ski boots made in China can sell for half the Australian price in the USA, then profiteering and gouging by Australian businesses is the reason.
 Unfortunately for those Australian businesses, they only have themselves to blame.

 Australian importers and wholesalers cannot point the finger at GST or wages in the USA.
-Even if GST was imposed on all on-line sales, it would not have any effect whatsoever.
+Even when GST was imposed on all on-line sales, it would not have any effect whatsoever.
 Those designer jeans from the USA would then cost $44, still a fraction of the price of the $200 asked for them by Australian retailers.

 So if Australian stores charge fitting fees, they will lose even more customers, simply because people like to shop around for the best bargains and will not tolerate having to pay a fitting fee and losing it if they decide to shop elsewhere.
 Just like the campaign by large retailers to have GST imposed on on-line sales backfired so badly, stores that charge fitting fees are going to suffer a drastic decline in sales.

 Jewellers are notorious for hiking up prices to ridiculous levels.
-For instance, I was involved in an antiques and collectables business that also dealt in jewellery.
+For instance, for many years I was involved in an antiques and collectables business that also dealt in jewellery.
 I used to fly from Sydney to Hong Kong to buy cultured pearls for $100 per 40cm strand.
 Those strings of pearls were sold to jewellers for around $400, which factored in the airfare, accommodation in Hong Kong and the laborious work of rethreading them onto pearl thread and putting on fancy marcasite and silver clasps.
 Those same $100 strings of pearls that were wholesaled at $400 were in the windows of Sydney jewellers for $2500 to over $4000, depending on the diameter of the pearls.

 Often one can see jewellers having so-called sales, where items are marked down by up to a whopping 80%.
 How on earth can any business sell stock for such a discount?
 If they can sell something for a 50% to 80% discount, imagine what they paid for it before they whacked on their massive profit?
 Of course jewellers can do it and still make money, because it is a well-known fact that jewellers routinely hike up the prices of their goods by 1000% or more.
 A jeweller may purchase a diamond ring for $500 and sell it for $10,000 or $20,000 to a retail customer.
 So knowing this, anybody who walks into a jeweller's shop is asking to be ripped off.